Google Cardboard: Jump

 Jump is an ecosystem for virtual reality film-making developed by Google.
 It was announced at Google I/O on May 28, 2015.
 Much as Google did with the Cardboard viewer, for Jump the company developed specifications for a circular camera array made from 16 cameras that it will release to the public.
 GoPro partnered with Google to build an array using their own cameras, although the Jump rig will theoretically support any camera.
 Once footage has been shot, the VR video is compiled from the individual cameras through "the assembler", Jump's back-end software.
 The assembler uses computational photography and "computer vision" to recreate the scene while generating thousands of in-between viewpoints.
 Finalized video shot through Jump can then be viewed through a stereoscopic VR mode of YouTube with a Cardboard viewer.

 Expeditions

 Expeditions is a program for providing VR experiences to school classrooms through Google Cardboard viewers, allowing educators to take their students on virtual field trips.
 It was announced at Google I/O 2015, with plans to launch in fall 2015.
 Each classroom kit would include 30 synchronized Cardboard viewers and smartphones, along with a tablet for the teacher to act as tour guide.
-Teachers interested in bringing the program to their school can register online.
+Teachers interested in bringing the program to their school could register online.
 CNET called Cardboard "the first Virtual Reality platform targeted at children."
 Through May 2016, over one million students had taken a VR field trip through the Expeditions program.
 In July 2017, Google released a standalone version of the Expedition app, separating it from the platform's education initiative and making it available to the public.